Bramdelfos/ARLO-test/src/data/blogs/blog-3.md

 ---
-title: What is Web and App Development haha?
+title: What is Web and App Development?
 date: 2020-02-06 05:00:00
 author: Rainbow
 format: image